bgazzera/angularjsbook/README.md

 angularjs-book
 ==============

-Examples and Code snippets from the AngularJS O'Reilly book
+Examples and Code snippets from the AngularJS O'Reilly book# angularjsbook